mcxross/sui-cookbook/docs/topics/accounts.md

 # Accounts

+In this chapter, we’ll explore account creation, restoration, and performing both read and write operations.
+Let’s start with creating a Sui account.

 ## Creating new Accounts

 To create a new Sui Account, simply invoke the static `create` method on the `Account` class.